 One of the best ways to do this is to step into the winter wonderland right on your doorstep and get active.
 Breathe in the chill air, get those endorphins flowing and soak in the country’s spellbinding natural beauty while enjoying an array of winter sports and activities.
 It’s guaranteed to leave you reinvigorated in body, mind, and spirit.

 Here are just some activities you can do outdoors this winter to improve your well-being.

-Few experiences are more spectacular than mountaineering and hillwalking in Scotland – especially in winter when the Highlands and peaks can be at their most dramatic.
+Few experiences are more spectacular than mountaineering and hillwalking in Scotland – especially in winter when the Highlands peaks can be at their most dramatic.
 Mountaineering and hill walking is an activity that requires two tenets of mindfulness: to be completely attuned to your environment and aware of what you are doing.
 This is essential in winter when Scotland’s hills and mountains can be unforgiving environments.
 No matter your level of experience or fitness, be sure to climb with an experienced partner or sign up for a training course like those offered by Mountaineering Scotland.

 Learn more about Scotland’s mountains and hills.

-Entering a more mindful state of mind can be easy as putting one foot in front of the other.
+Entering a more mindful state can be easy as putting one foot in front of the other.
 Simply wrap up warm, head outside and set off on a winter walk.
 Take deep breaths of fresh air and consciously immerse yourself in your surroundings.
 Soak up landscapes transformed by golden winter light, savour the feel of dry leaves, frost or snow crunching underfoot, and listen as the still air is broken by the sound of birds and other creatures.
 You don’t even have to travel to the countryside to enjoy a sensory winter walk.
 Scotland’s cities are brimming with parks, gardens and other natural spaces making them among the greenest in the world.

 Learn about some of Scotland’s best winter walks.